salonegupta/bank-account/README.md

   - Max withdrawal frequency = 3 transactions/day
   - Cannot withdraw when balance is less than withdrawal amount

+### Note about Validation handling for Deposit and Withdrawal endpoints
+Validations are handled in `AccountValidationConcern` using Aspect Oriented Programming (AOP) which calls adequate validators based on the use case being handled.
+In order to apply these validators on a method an annotation `@ValidateAccountTransaction` needs to be used on the method definitions.
+For example: `makeWithdrawal` method present in `WithdrawalService` is annotated with `@ValidateAccountTransaction`.

 ### How to run the project? ###
+* Run `gradle wrapper` command.
+This will generate a script: `gradlew.sh`
 * Execute `./gradlew bootRun` from Project root directory
 * Internet Connection needed to donwload jars from Maven Repo